ansible-collections/ibm_eda_zos/README.md

 ### Custom Event Filter

-The collection includes a **security event filter** designed for Kafka event streams that automatically extracts valuable attributes from z/OS user related security events.
+The collection includes a **security event filter** for Kafka event streams that automatically extracts key attributes from z/OS user-related security events including datsets, and SMF alerts.
 This eliminates the need for custom regex filtering in every rulebook and playbook, significantly simplifying automation development and making event data readily accessible for conditions and variables.

 This filter parses complex event messages and makes key information immediately available at the top level, including: